rudiedirkx/Rudie-on-wheels/INSTALL.md

 There's no installing the framework.
 There's no application.

-There is one requirement: a dedicated 'vhost'.
-The framework will not work if it can't be reached on /.
-Why?
-Because every app will have its own vhost and like this, the framework needs no URL configuration.
-And that's gooood.

 There is an example app
 --

-The example app use a database.
+The example app uses a database.
 Because it uses a database (and all applications always will), part of the config is connecting to a database and exit() if that connection fails.